teaminkling/refresh-22/README.md

 ### Additionally

-There are additional parts of the system:

-- Cloudflare K/V is used to provide cached dynamic details via a direct read-only connection.
-- Contentful is a headless CMS that provides a response for much of the static information.
+Contentful is a headless CMS that provides a response for much of the static information.

 The browser performs most of the logic in displaying this information and will use hand-built Redux structures to cache frequently accessed information.